fbildirici/fbildirici/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on HALVENSA as Software Specialist
+- 🔭 I’m currently working on HAVELSAN as Software Specialist
 - 🌱 I’m currently learning Container Technologies & Google Cloud
 - 🎓 I'm currently studying Management Information Systems and making researches about "From Agile to DevOps , Holistic Approach for Faster and Efficient Software Product Release Management"